 Reinventing Motherhood in Politics

-Amber Maltbie spoke on “Reinventing Motherhood in Politics,” an event presented by The Riveter and Moms in Office, on January 16, 2020.
-In this evening of conversation and inspiration, speakers dove into outlining the vision of inspiring moms into political leadership and championing change.
+Amber Maltbie spoke on “Reinventing Motherhood in Politics,” an event presented by The Riveter and Moms in Office on January 16, 2020.
+During this evening of conversation and inspiration, speakers outlined the vision of inspiring moms into political leadership and championing change.